cpmech/gosl/opt/README.md

 More information is available in **[the documentation of this package](https://godoc.org/github.com/cpmech/gosl/opt).**

 This package provides routines to solve optimisation problems.
 Currently, linear programming problems can be solved with the interior-point method.
-In the future, more solution techniques will be implemented directly in Go.

 ## Interior-point method for linear problems